madnuttah/unbound-docker/doc/DETAILS.md

 - [`Unbound`](https://github.com/madnuttah/unbound-docker/actions/workflows/build-unbound.yaml)

-**This image is automatically built online using a CD pipeline via [GitHub Actions](https://github.com/features/actions) by utilizing [hardened runners by StepSecurity](https://github.com/step-security/harden-runner) and _not_ locally on my systems.
+**This image is automatically built online using a CD pipeline via [GitHub Actions](https://github.com/features/actions) by utilizing [hardened runners by StepSecurity](https://github.com/step-security/harden-runner) and _not locally on my systems_.
 All components as well as the Internic files (root.hints and root.zone) are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**

-**Unbound itself is compiled from source with hardening security features such as [PIE](https://en.wikipedia.org/wiki/Position-independent_code) (Position Independent Executables), which randomizes the application's position in memory which makes attacks more difficult and [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) (Relocation Read-Only) which also can mitigate exploitations by preventing memory corruption.**

 **When NLnet Labs publishes a new Unbound release, the image will be built, pushed to Docker Hub, tagged and released -including the required signing by my bot [`@madnuttah-bot`](https://github.com/madnuttah-bot) according to the repo's strict security policies- to GitHub that same evening without sacrificing security measures like SHA256 verification of the downloaded source tarball.
 As I take your network security serious, I am still able and very commited to manually update the image as soon as security fixes of the images components were released.**

+**The image is scanned for vulnerabilities using the [Aqua Security Trivy](https://trivy.dev/) on schedule (I'll change this to buildtime after some more testing) and with [Docker Scout](https://docs.docker.com/scout/) when pushed to Docker Hub.**

+**Unbound itself is compiled from source with hardening security features such as [PIE](https://en.wikipedia.org/wiki/Position-independent_code) (Position Independent Executables), which randomizes the application's position in memory which makes attacks more difficult and [RELRO](https://www.redhat.com/en/blog/hardening-elf-binaries-using-relocation-read-only-relro) (Relocation Read-Only) which also can mitigate exploitations by preventing memory corruption.**

 <details>